alibaba/MongoShake/README.md

 ---
 Run `./bin/collector.darwin` or `collector.linux` which is built in OSX and Linux respectively.

-Or you can build mongo-shake yourself according to the following steps:
+Or you can build mongo-shake yourself according to the following steps(go version needs >= 15.10):

 *  git clone https://github.com/alibaba/MongoShake.git
 *  cd MongoShake